 1137 Alice Drive, Sumter, SC 29150 - (Get a map here) |

-A Nursery is provided every Sunday from 9:15am to 12:00pm.
-Holy Communion is celebrated every Sunday at the 8:00 am service, and on the first and third Sunday of the month at the 10:30 service.
-A Communion Service is held every Tuesday at 12:00 noon.
+[Suspended: A Nursery is provided every Sunday from 9:45am to 12:00pm.
+Holy Communion is celebrated every Sunday morning service.
+A Communion Service is held every Wednesday at 12:00 noon].
 Click here for our Visitor's Guide To Worship.

 |